-Prerequisites: MUS M25A Class Hours: 1 lecture, 3 lab
+Prerequisites: MUS M25A

-Students rehearse and perform piano literature composed for 1-piano/4-hands, 2-pianos/4-hands, and 2-pianos/8 hands.
+Students rehearse and perform piano literature composed for 1-piano/4hands, 2-pianos/4-hands, and 2-pianos/8 hands.
 Perform in class as well as in public concert.
 Designed for piano majors and other students beyond elementary piano level.
 May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC